 The same holds true for my brothers and sisters.
 Even my sister, Ginger, who lives just six miles away from Mom cannot see her.
 She drops off groceries and other odds and ends at the “Command Center” at the Home that are then delivered to Mom.
 Other friends and relatives who live outside of the home are now limited to phone calls just like those of us living away.

 All that said, Mom has grit.
 The same grit that she used playing street hockey as a kid with the boys.

 The same grit and determination that she used to ride the train from Durham to San Diego during WWII to be close to her Homer.
 He was stationed at Camp Pendleton in final prep for shipping out to fight the Japanese.
-It took two days to travel the 2,500 miles.
+It took over a week to travel the 2,500 miles.
 She was one of the few non-uniformed passengers on the train.
 It was packed with young soldiers moving to the West Coast for deployment.
 She was the only woman in her car, maybe the only female on the train.
 “Those boys were so polite to me, so kind and friendly.
 I don’t know that I could have made it without their help,” she told me.
 I can’t imagine the courage it took for her to board that train in Durham, leaving her family behind at 20 years old.
 “I’d never been beyond Catsburg before that trip,” she told me a few years ago.

 The same grit that grounded her throughout Dad’s weeks of training, practicing beach landings, going on exercises for days and weeks at a time while she lived with her aunt and uncle in a small bungalow not far from the base in Oceanside.